jackocnr/intl-tel-input/README.md

 ```

-## Formatting/Validation
+## Utilities Script
 International number formatting/validation is hard (it varies by country/district).
 The only comprehensive solution I have found is Google's [libphonenumber](http://libphonenumber.googlecode.com), which I have precompiled into a single JavaScript file and included in the lib directory.
 Unfortunately even after minification it is still ~200KB, so I have included it as an optional extra.
-If you specify the utilsScript option then it will fetch the script only when the page has finished loading (to prevent blocking), and allows you to use the public `isValidNumber` function.
-Also if you initialised the plugin with autoFormat enabled, this will automatically start working.
+If you specify the utilsScript option then it will fetch the script only when the page has finished loading (to prevent blocking), and allows you to use the public `isValidNumber` function, autoFormat mode and will automatically update your input's placeholder to an example number for the selected country.

 ## Troubleshooting